Storage shelf life tips for Turmeric scrubs

 Quick Answer

-Store turmeric scrub in a cool (60-75°F), dark cabinet outside the bathroom.
-Use a clean, dry spatula—never wet hands—and seal immediately after each use.
-Commercial scrubs last per their PAO (Period After Opening) label, typically 6-12 months when stored properly.[5]
-DIY scrubs require refrigeration and last only 2-4 weeks.
-Curcumin is photosensitive and degrades with light, heat, and moisture exposure.[1]
+Store AMVital's Turmeric Body Scrub in a cool (60-75°F), dark cabinet outside the bathroom.
+Use a clean, dry spatula—never wet hands—and seal the lid right after each use.
+Commercial scrubs last 6-12 months when stored properly.

 Key Takeaways